Scope of Services and Select FAQs

 - Be honest - Often times a goal of therapy is to recognize patterns that keep you stuck and change the way we relate to ourselves.
 These goals, along with others, would be difficult to achieve if we cannot be honest in therapy and honest with ourselves.

 - Have realistic expectations - Therapy is a process that progresses at a variable pace.
 Recognize that hiccups or “setbacks” are natural and are a part of change.
 When we can view these instances as a natural part of therapy that frees us to move through it and to continue to work on our goals.

 Between the hours of 8:30 - 3:30, students can come in for first-come, first-served drop-in intial consultation meetings.
 The earlier you come in the day, the more likely you will be seen the same day.
 These meetings are between 20-30 minutes.
 The purpose of these meetings is to discuss what's bringing you in, and what services might be a good options for you as we have a wide variety interventions.

 All visits at CAPS are available at no additional charge.
+There may be a $5.00 fee associated with individual or group sessions in the summer if the student is not enrolled in summer classes and/or has not paid the student access fee.
+Students will still be eligible for services in the summer if they were enrolled in the spring semester and will be enrolled in the fall semester of the same calendar year.
 Failure to give 24-hour notice to cancel or reschedule an appointment or not coming to an appointment will result in a $25 charge.
 Fees are also charged for any psychological assessments and your therapist will discuss this with you prior to scheduling you for an assessment.